streamlit/docs/content/develop/api-reference/data/dataframe.md

 <Tip>

-`st.dataframe` is an interactive element that users can sort and resize.
-Additionally, it can return row and column selections from users.
-Check out our tutorial, [Get dataframe row-selections from users](/develop/tutorials/elements/dataframe-row-selections).
+Learn more in our [Dataframes](/develop/concepts/design/dataframes) guide and check out our tutorial, [Get dataframe row-selections from users](/develop/tutorials/elements/dataframe-row-selections).

-If you want to let users interactively edit dataframes, check out [`st.data_editor`](/develop/api-reference/data/st.data_editor).

 </Tip>